dimikara/US-Census-Demographic-Data/README.md

 All visualizations were created as bubble charts in order to facilitate the visual comparison.<br>
 The size of the bubble is directly related to the unemployment rate, where largest size represents higher unemployment.<br>

-As in the previous visualizations, I chose the colorblind-friendly palette that is available in Tableau.
+As I did in the previous visualizations, here too I chose the colorblind-friendly palette that is available in Tableau.

 ### Resources